 How do I keep my clipper blades from getting dull?
+Order Form

-Clipper blades become dull when dirt, grit and dander get in between the cutting surfaces of the blade.
+Clipper blades become dull when dirt, grit, and dander get in between the cutting surfaces of the blade.
 The first thing that can be done to ensure a long lasting sharp blade is to make sure that the hair or fur is clean.
 This can be challenging especially in animals with heavy undercoats.
 The undercoat will trap dirt and sand.
 It is important to get as much of that out as possible.
 The second thing that can be done is oil your blade.
 Most people do not oil nearly enough if at all.
-As a rule, for every fifteen minutes of clipping time you need to oil.
+As a rule, for every fifteen minutes of clipping time, you need to oil.
 These two things will dramatically increase how long your blade stays sharp.

 How do I oil my blade?

 When you oil a blade you are wanting to get oil on the parts of the blade where there is tension or friction.
 Looking at the back of the blade you can see where the spring seats into the cutter blade.
 One drop of oil goes down into the rail.
-On the back side of the comb (the larger of the metal pieces.) you will see two shiny rails.
+On the back side of the comb (the larger of the metal pieces.), you will see two shiny rails.
 A drop of oil goes onto each of the rails.
 You do not need to take your blade apart to oil it.
 Just slide the cutter blade to one side to oil as close to the center of the blade as possible.

 How do I clean my blade?

 Take a toothbrush and brush the hair out from between the teeth.
 There are many products that aid in the removal of oils and dirt.
-Personally, the multi purpose sprays, either Andis cool care or Oster clean and care work well.
+Personally, the multi-purpose sprays, either Andis cool care or Oster clean and care work well.
 Never dip a blade while running on your clipper.
-This will work it’s way into the clipper and thin out the grease.
+This will work its way into the clipper and thin out the grease.
 Keep in mind that even though these products say that they include oil they do not replace the actual oiling of your blades.
 Any time you clean your blades you should also oil them.

 How should I store my blades?

-Make sure that your blades are clean and oiled before putting them in a blade case.
+Make sure that your blades are clean and oil before putting them in a blade case.
 It is not recommended that you keep your blade case in an area with high moisture or humidity.